-Once you’ve created your campaigns, written your ads and fine-tuned your keywords lists, the next step is using the SEM and PPC reporting capabilities in Bing Ads to measure campaign performance.
+Once you’ve created your campaigns, written your ads and fine-tuned your keyword lists, the next step is using the search advertising reporting capabilities in Bing Ads to measure campaign performance.

 After completing this training, you will understand how to:

 The Bing Ads Reports page provides approximately thirty reports to help you improve your campaign performance – all of which have their own unique benefits.